AngleProtocol/angle-docs/borrowing-module/vaults/liquidations.md

 ### Whitelisted Liquidations

 For some collateral assets, liquidations may be whitelisted in the sense that only some specific addresses can be allowed to participate in the liquidation of unhealthy vaults.

-More on this is explained [here](whitelisting-and-volatile-assets.md).
+This is typically the case of some real-world asset vaults of the protocol where only addresses selected by governance are allowed to liquidate.

 ## Example